-Side Country, Slack Country, Back Country- The what ever name you call it by it boils down to the same thing.
+You wanna make some turns, do you?
+Side Country, Slack Country, Back Country… The what ever name you call it by, it boils down to the same thing.
 Powder skiing is where it is at and if you spend all your time inside the resort you will run out of fresh turns quickly.
-The solution is having an alpine ski set up that you can also hike to the top in.
-You no longer have to sacrifice speed and power for uphill performance.
+The solution is having an alpine ski set up that you can also use to hike to the top.
+These days the backcountry gear is so advanced that you no longer have to sacrifice speed and power for uphill performance.
 On the other hand a super light weight set up will save your legs on the skin track.

-Pine Mountain Sports is Bend’s only full service backcountry ski shop.
-We feature quality alpine touring, telemark ski and splitboard snowboard gear and accessories from companies like Black Diamond, G3, Voile, Rossignol, K2, 22 Designs, Backcountry Access, and Dynafit.
+Pine Mountain Sports is Bend’s original full-service backcountry and alpine touring ski shop.
+We feature quality alpine touring gear and accessories from companies like Black Diamond, G3, Rossignol, 22 Designs, and Arc’Teryx.

 Pine Mountain Sports rents it all too.
-So if you just want to try some new skis or need to rent a full set up of avalanche beacon, boots, skis, climbing skins, and poles we can set you up to maximize your time on the snow.
+So if you just want to try the latest AT skis or need to rent a full package with an avalanche beacon, boots, skis, climbing skins, and poles we can set you up to maximize your time on the snow.

 Backcountry users venturing into avalanche terrain should be aware of potential risk and should be skilled at recognizing potential avalanche areas and snowpack conditions and act accordingly.
 Be responsible for your own safety and that of others around you; perform careful snowpack evaluations, stability tests and make safe route decisions.
 Avalanche potential can increase with increasing slope angle, snowfall, rain, wind, changing temperatures, other factors and avalanche hazard can escalate in a short time.
 If you do not have avalanche training, consider sticking to low profile, non-avalanche prone terrain.